Finetuning-Free Diffusion Model with Adaptive Constraint Guidance for Inorganic Crystal Structure Generation: Fine-tuning-free guidance in diffusion models

 \subsubsection{Guidance strength}

 The guidance strength coefficients $g_s,k_s$ are used to control precisely the strength of the guidance during the diffusion process.
 Overall, three different cases are possible: (i) increasing functions, (ii) decreasing functions, (iii) constant functions.
-E.g., in case where the estimator $\hat{z}_{0|t}$ is quite noisy in the first steps, we can fix $g_s(t)=k_s(t)=0$ for $t/T>0.9$.
+For example, in case where the estimator $\hat{z}_{0|t}$ is quite noisy in the first steps, we can fix $g_s(t)=k_s(t)=0$ for $t/T>0.9$.
 As explained in~\cite{training-free-guidance}, each of these cases is adapted to specific conditions.
-To reduce the computational complexity, it is also possible to guide only at certain timesteps, for example: $g_s(t)=k_s(t)=0$ if $t\not\equiv 0 ~[M]$ where $M$ is the desired periodicity of the guidance.
-This reduces the guidance strength but improves the running time of the algorithm by reducing the number of operations, so, the overall generation is accelerated.
+To reduce the computational complexity, it is also possible to guide only at certain timesteps, for example: $g_s(t)=k_s(t)=0$ if $t\not\equiv 0~[M]$ where $M$ is the desired periodicity of the guidance.
+This decreases the guidance strength but improves the running time of the algorithm by reducing the number of operations, thereby accelerating the overall generation.

-\subsubsection{Gradient Normalization}
+\subsubsection{Gradient normalization}

-We faced an issue when using off-the-shelf loss function: the gradient of the guidance function and its derivative was not of the same order as the score.
-This often leads to misguidance, like in a classical gradient descent.
-To face this, especially with potentially new losses added afterward without any control of the units used for it, we decided to implement a slight modification of the guidance score updates by normalizing the gradient.
-This method is inspired by the normalized gradient descent method as explained in \cite{Zhao2021stoc_grad_desc}.
+We faced a numerical issue when using off-the-shelf loss functions: the gradient of the guidance function and its derivative were not of the same order as the score.
+This can lead to misguidance, as in classical gradient descent.
+To address this, especially with potentially new losses added afterward without control over their units, we implemented a slight modification of the guidance score updates by normalizing the gradient.
+Our method is inspired by the normalized gradient descent method as explained in~\cite{Zhao2021stoc_grad_desc}:

-The coefficient $\gamma_t, \kappa_t$ with this modification plays a central role, they allow to control how strong the guidance should be.
-Usually they are kept constant, but it is possible to have a broader control over it.
-In a more general way, Spider-SFO \cite{spider} adds an upper bound for the coefficient :
+In this modification, the coefficients $\gamma_t, \kappa_t$ play a central role: they control the guidance strength.
+Usually they are kept constant, but it is possible to vary them to obtain broader control over the sampling process.
+More generally, Spider-SFO \cite{spider} adds an upper bound for the coefficient:

-All these choice are made to simplify the theoretical smoothness condition needed for the loss function.
-However, due to the difficulties to guarantee all these conditions for our guidance function, we chose to hold on constant values for $\gamma_t, \kappa_t$ and test experimentally the best one.
-In order to achieve theoretical guarantee, an additional study would be needed.
+All these choices are made to simplify the theoretical smoothness condition needed for the loss function.
+However, we use constant values for $\gamma_t, \kappa_t$ and select them empirically, since the above mentioned conditions are difficult to guarantee.
+Finding theoretical guarantees would require an additional study.